burakturnaa/ws-score-broadcast/README.md

 # ws-score-broadcast
-score broadcast with websocket in nodejs
+simple score broadcast with websocket in nodejs

 ### `npm install`